ZYKZ007/aucupence-legacy-standard/03-scope-estimation-commercial/01_Estimation_Model_Digital_Project.md

 # Estimation Model – Digital Delivery Projects

 This document describes how we estimate the effort and cost for a typical digital delivery project, especially in an offshore / nearshore setup.
+It connects directly to:

+- RFP decomposition and compliance analysis,
+- NFR and architecture decisions,
+- Commercial models and rate-card structures.

 ---

 ## 1. Estimation Principles

-1. Decompose first, estimate second.
+1. Decompose first, estimate second
    We avoid “single number” estimates on a whole project.
-Instead we break work into workstreams and epics, then estimate each.
+We break work into workstreams and epics, then estimate each separately.

-2. Use three-point estimates for uncertain items.
-For high-uncertainty activities we use optimistic, most-likely and pessimistic estimates to make risk visible.
-3. Separate effort types.
-We explicitly separate build effort (implementation and testing), environments / DevOps effort, governance and coordination overhead, and one-off activities such as data migration and cutover.
+2. Use the right method for the right item
+   - High-uncertainty activities use three-point estimates (optimistic, most likely, pessimistic).
+   - Repetitive or well-known activities use historical velocity and throughput.

+3. Separate effort types
+   We explicitly separate:
+   - Build effort (implementation and testing),
+   - Environments / DevOps effort,
+   - Governance and coordination overhead,
+   - One-off activities (data migration, cut-over, training).

+4. Link to non-functional requirements
+   Performance, resilience and security requirements have cost.
+Higher NFR targets usually mean more design, hardware, tuning and testing.

 ---